neustar/node-mbed-dtls/README.md

     };

 The cryptographic parameters will likely change in the future as options are added for...
-  * TODO: Ciphersuite limitation/selection.
+  * TODO: Ciphersuite limitation/selection
   * TODO: Uniform key/id interface
-  * TODO: Conditional validation.
+  * TODO: Conditional validation
+  * TODO: Capability discovery

-####A client connection might emit...
+#### A client connection might emit...

 **error** when the connection has a problem.